 Below are three barcode scanner tips to get you started on your way to becoming a 21st century organization.

-2. What kind of barcode scanner do you want?
+What kind of barcode scanner do you want?
 You’d be amazed at how many different kinds of scanners there are – handhelds, wands, fixed-position, PDA – and they all use different sources to read the barcodes, such as lasers, LEDs, and 2D imagers.
 What you choose will depend on the computer software you intend to install in order to make the best use of your scanner.

-Before you get too overwhelmed, though, there’s some really good news.
 Many barcode-related computer programs come packaged with all the tools you need, including a scanner (usually hand-held) and connector cables.
 If you’re just starting out, considering purchasing one of these for a few hundred dollars.
 Conversely, if you’re looking for a barcode scanner that will grow with you, get one that will be able to read two-dimensional barcodes, the next generation of coding.